algopapi/partitioned_quantum_reinforcement_learning/README.md

 for a n dimensional state space one would need an n qubit circuit.
 This can become problematic, especially with the currnt size of quantum computers.

-In this project I explore the idea of trading classical and quantum recourses.
-We take a simple REINFORCE agent with a reuploading PQC and "chop it in halve" (in a clever way).
-Then, we attempt to train it in the cartpole environment.

 ![Image](https://i.imgur.com/LLFTvMP.jpg)

 # how to run?